 - 4.18.
 The duties of internal audit relate to reporting on the adequacy and effectiveness of an authority's system of internal control.
-The minimum reporting requirement for internal audit to the smaller authority is met by completing the annual internal audit report on page 5 of the annual return.
+The minimum reporting requirement for internal audit to the smaller authority is met by completing the annual internal audit report on page 4 of the Annual Governance and Accountability Return.
 Internal audit may also report in greater detail to the authority as required. - 4.19.
-The annual internal audit report focuses on ten internal control objectives covering an authority's key financial and accounting systems and concludes whether, in all significant respects, the internal control objectives were being achieved throughout the financial year to a standard adequate to meet the needs of the authority. - 4.20.
+The annual internal audit report focuses on internal control objectives covering an authority's key financial and accounting systems and governance arrangement and concludes whether, in all significant respects, the internal control objectives were being achieved throughout the financial year to a standard adequate to meet the needs of the authority. - 4.20.
 The annual internal report will inform the authority's response to assertions 2 and 6 in the annual governance statement.